Fulcrom Finance

 What are Take Profit and Stop Loss Orders?

-Take Profit orders are orders placed to automatically close a position and realize profits when the market price reaches a predefined higher price level.
+Take Profit orders are orders placed to automatically close a position and realize profits when the market price reaches a predefined price level:

-Stop Loss orders are orders placed to automatically close a position and minimize losses when the market price reaches a predefined lower price level.
+Stop Loss orders are orders placed to automatically close a position and minimize losses when the market price reaches a predefined price level:

 How should I set the Take Profit and Stop Loss Orders?